 Aoyuan suffers dramatic loss on Sydney site sale

-The 237.2 hectare property, 66 Eltons Road, Silverdale, settled December.
+The 237.2 hectare property, 66 Eltons Road, Silverdale, settled for $22.044 million in December.

 The buyer is the National Park and Wildlife Service.

-The site was offered late last year by liquidators representing an entity linked to embattled developer Aoyuan International.
+The site was offered late last year by liquidators representing an entity linked to developer Aoyuan International.

 However the land was never rezoned from Rural Primary Production and Rural Landscape.